karolina-wisniewska/DriverAPI/README.md

 Advices may contain media such as images and video files.

 There are two roles for API users: USER and ADMIN.

-USER can use functionalities listed below:
+1. USER can access functionalities listed below:
-- GET user's to-do advices
+- get user's to-do advices (GET)
-- GET advices to discover
+- get advices to discover (GET)
-- GET advice of the week
+- get advice of the week (GET)
-- POST share advice
+- share advice (POST)
-- POST like advice
+- like advice (POST)
-- GET check training
+- check training (GET)
-- GET advices by tag
+- find advices by tag (GET)
-- GET tag by name
+- find tag by name (GET)

-ADMIN can use all the above methods, as well as perform CRUD operations enabling management on components (advices, trainings, questions, answers, tags, media).
+2. ADMIN can use all the above methods, as well as perform CRUD operations enabling management on components (advices, trainings, questions, answers, tags, media).

 Full API documentation is provided by Swagger after installation.
 Methods available only for ADMIN access are described in Swagger-ui as `Admin access only`.